alanmitchell/bmon-website/guide/appx-dragino-gateway.md

 to reconnect to the gateway Wi-Fi network and access the configuration page again.

-## Configuring Gateway for the Things Network
+## Configuring a Gateway for the Things Network
 {: #configure-gateway-things}

 Here are the key settings that need to be changed to configure the